MarcoPalomino/LoggerEngine/README.md

 * Creation Date / Type/ Message

-At the end, if the log is processed succesfully, the system should display an error message.
+At the end, if the log is processed succesfully, the system should display a successfully message.
 In background the @Log entity used in the application will have a new status that indicates the Log was saved without issues.

 Finally, the system should validate that the selected Assembly was previouslly loaded; otherwise, it should display an error message.

 ## Pluggable Engine

-Currently, the system assumes three Logger Engines, but if you want to prepare and user your own FileLogger or ConsoleLogger, you just have to **_replace the FileLogger.dll or ConsoleLogger.dll_** in:
+Currently, the system assumes three Logger Engines, but if you want to prepare and user your own FileLogger or ConsoleLogger, you just have to **_replace the FileLogger.dll or ConsoleLogger.dll or DatabaseLogger.dll_** in:

 * `[SolutionPath]\LoggerEngine\LoggerEngine\bin\Debug` -- (I)

 ## Final Considerations

+- [x] Load the assemblies before using the Log engine in the Application.
 - [x] Update App.config with your current settings.
 For instance: "ConnectionString"
 - [x] Run the SQL scripts provided in the solution.
 It creates the DBLogger table and the Stored procedure that inserts the log.
 - [x] Copy the assemblies mentioned from (II) to (I)
-- [x] Load the assemblies before using the Log engine in the Application.
 - [x] Make sure to have the folder already created in the path defined.
 By default is D:\Log

 As I mentioned before, it is just an experiment for loading/unloading assemblies in execution time.
-Any doubt or improvement, is well received.
+Any doubt or improvement, it is well received. :+1:
-Please contact me.   :+1: